Ferlab-Ste-Justine/terraform-libvirt-automation-server/README.md

       - **key**: Client private tls key to authentify with.
 To be used for certificate authentication.
       - **username**: Client's username.
 To be used for username/password authentication.
       - **password**: Client's password.
 To be used for username/password authentication.
+  - **git**: Parameters to fetch fluent-bit configurations dynamically from an git repo.
+It has the following keys:
+    - **repo**: Url of the git repository.
+It should have the ssh format.
+    - **ref**: Git reference (usually branch) to checkout in the repository
+    - **path**: Path to sync from in the git repository.
+If the empty string is passed, syncing will happen from the root of the repository.
+    - **trusted_gpg_keys**: List of trusted gpp keys to verify the signature of the top commit.
+If an empty list is passed, the commit signature will not be verified.
+    - **auth**: Authentication to the git server.
+It should have the following keys:
+      - **client_ssh_key** Private client ssh key to authentication to the server.
+      - **server_ssh_fingerprint**: Public ssh fingerprint of the server that will be used to authentify it.
 - **install_dependencies**: Whether cloud-init should install external dependencies (should be set to false if you already provide an image with the external dependencies built-in).
 - **bootstrap_secrets**: List of static secrets to pass to the server.
 Each entry should have the following keys:
   - **path**: Filesystem path of the secret on the server.